-Harassment is a form of discrimination in which unwelcome verbal, visual, or physical conduct is directed toward an individual because of an individual's actual or perceived membership in one or more of the protected categories listed in the College's non-discrimination statement.
-Conduct does not have to include an intent to harm, be directed at a specific person, or involve repeated incidents to be prohibited under this policy.
-Conduct violates this Policy when it creates a hostile environment - meaning that the unwelcome conduct is sufficiently severe, or pervasive, and that it interferes with an individual's employment, academic performance or participation in College programs or activities, and creates a working, learning, program, or activity environment that a reasonable person would find intimidating, hostile, or offensive.
+Harassment occurs when unwelcome verbal, visual, or physical conduct is directed toward an individual because of an individual's actual or perceived membership in one or more of the protected categories listed in the College's non-discrimination statement.
+Conduct does not have to include an intent to harm, be directed at a specific person, occur on campus, or involve repeated incidents to be prohibited under this policy.
+Moreover, conduct violates this Policy when it creates a hostile environment - meaning that the unwelcome conduct is sufficiently severe, or pervasive, and that it interferes with an individual's employment, academic performance or participation in College programs or activities, and creates a working, learning, program, or activity environment that a reasonable person would find intimidating, hostile, or offensive.